neondatabase/website/content/docs/guides/partner-billing.md

 Generally, the most effective quotas for controlling spend per project are those controlling maximum compute (`active_time_seconds` and `compute_time_seconds`) and maximum written storage (`written_data_bytes`).
 In practice, it is possible that `data_transfer_bytes` could introduce unintended logical constraints against your usage.
 For example, let's say you want to run a cleanup operation to reduce your storage.
 If part of this cleanup operation involves moving data across the network (for instance, to create an offsite backup before deletion), the `data_transfer_bytes` limit could prevent you from completing the operation &#8212; an undesirable situation where two measures meant to control cost interfere with one another.

-### Neon Default Limits
+### Neon default limits

 In addition to the configurable limits that you can set, Neon also sets certain branch size limits by default.
 You might notice these limits in a [Get Project](#retrieving-details-about-a-project) response:

 - `branch_logical_size_limit` (MiB)
 - `branch_logical_size_limit_bytes`(Bytes)

 These limits are not directly configurable.
-They act as "failsafe" limits to prevent runaway branch size growth due to possible issues with your application.
-If you need larger limits here, contact Neon Support.
+The Free Tier branch size limit is 512 MiB (0.5 GiB).
+The Launch and Scale plans support any data size but have a "failsafe" logical data size limit of 200 GiB to prevent runaway branch size growth due to possible issues with your application.
+If you require larger limits, you can [request large database support](https://console.neon.tech/app/projects?modal=request_large_db).

-For Neon Free Tier users, the logical data size limit is approximately 3 GiB per branch:
+The Neon Free Tier logical data size limit is approximately 512 MiB:

-- `branch_logical_size_limit`: 3072
+- `branch_logical_size_limit`: 512
-- `branch_logical_size_limit_bytes:` 3221225472
+- `branch_logical_size_limit_bytes`: 536870912

-For Neon Pro Tier users, the limit is approximately 200 GiB per branch:
+The Neon Launch and Scale plan failsafe limit is 200 GiB:

 - `branch_logical_size_limit`: 204800
-- `branch_logical_size_limit_bytes`: 214748364800
+- `branch_logical_size_limit_bytes`: 21474836480

 ## Suspending active computes